Cerkl Broadcast

 Adopt various communication platforms to reach more employees.
 Traditional means incorporating features like town hall meetings, employee surveys, and emails that can be used in tandem with more modern channels like communication chat apps and internal social media.
 For instance, weekly team meetings can be supplemented with continuous virtual chat dialogs on platforms like Facebook Messenger or WorkChat.

-In today’s age of conversational commerce and pervasive connectivity, more informal platforms including chat apps have emerged as powerful tools that we can use to promote employee engagement.
+In today’s age of conversational commerce and pervasive connectivity, more informal platforms including chat apps have emerged as powerful communication tools that we can use to promote employee engagement.
 Regular virtual town halls, wellness checks, and pulse surveys can maintain the momentum of communication and ensure that all voices are heard.

 In the same vein, well-crafted employee newsletters can be used to share important news.
 At the same time, they can offer an avenue for employees to share their personal opinions, successes, and ideas.
 Additionally, employee engagement surveys can help HR teams gauge the mood and engagement levels within the team, promoting an ongoing dialogue between management and staff.